-The 2013 Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics for Southern Connecticut State University has been carefully prepared for your review.
-This annual report includes mandated crime statistics for the 2010, 2011 and 2012 calendar years.
-The statistics reflect reported crimes that occurred on campus, as well as those that occurred on off-campus affiliated properties, as well as public property immediately adjacent to the university.
-There is a section dedicated to fire safety that provides statistical and important fire safety information.
+The 2014 Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics for Southern Connecticut State University has been prepared for your review.
+This annual report includes mandated crime statistics for the 2011, 2012 and 2013 calendar years.
+The statistics reflect reported crimes that have occurred on campus, as well as those that occurred on off-campus affiliated properties and public property adjacent to the University.
+This annual report also includes a section dedicated to fire safety that provides statistical and important fire safety information.